-The LHD Director or the director's authorized designee (e.g., IT Administrator) on file with the LHO Branch obtains the appropriate security access request form(s) from the LHD Forms, Documents and Administrative Reference webpage ; then
+The LHD Director or the director's authorized designee (e.g., IT Administrator) on file with the LHO Branch obtains the appropriate security access request form(s) from the LHD Forms,

+Documents and Administrative Reference webpage; then

-Following procedures outlined on the security request form(s), completes the security request form(s) by authorizing what access the user needs based on employee's assigned duties and attaches the request form(s) to an email that is forwarded to the LHO Branch at LocalHealth.HelpDesk@ky.gov or by fax at (502) 564-4057.
-When faxing a security request; each faxed request must be signed by the LHD Director or authorized designee to ensure authenticity of request.
-Unsigned faxed security requests or any emailed requests not submitted from the LHD Director's or authorized designee's will computer (work email) not be processed by the LHO Branch.
+1. Following procedures outlined on the security request form(s) by authorizing what access the user needs based on employee's assigned duties and attaches the request form(s) to an emailto:an emailto:attaches the request form(s) to an emailto:attaches the LHO Branch at LocalHealth.HelpDesk@ky.gov or by fax at (502) 564-4057.
+When faxing a security request;; each faxed request must be signed by the LHD Director or authorized designee to ensure authenticity of request.
+Unsigned faxed security requests or any emailed requests not submitted from the LHD Director's or authorized designee's computer (work email) will not be processed by the LHO Branch.